From 1 - 10 / 2032

 • Categories

 The radiometric, or gamma-ray spectrometric method, measures the natural variations in the gamma-rays detected near the Earth's surface as the result of the natural radioactive decay of potassium (K), uranium (U) and thorium (Th).
 The data collected are processed via standard methods to ensure the response recorded is that due only to the rocks in the ground.
 The results produce datasets that can be interpreted to reveal the geological structure of the sub-surface.
 The processed data is checked for quality by GA geophysicists to ensure that the final data released by GA are fit-for-purpose.
-This radiometric thorium grid has a cell size of 0.0004 degrees (approximately 41m) and shows thorium element concentration of the Torrens Airborne Magnetic Radiometric and DEM Survey, SA, 2017 in units of parts per million (or ppm).
-The data used to produce this grid was acquired in 2017 by the SA Government, and consisted of 83653 line-kilometres of data at 200m line spacing and 60m terrain clearance.
+The terrestrial dose rate grid is derived as a linear combination of the filtered K, U and Th grids.
+A low pass filter is applied to this grid to generate the filtered terrestrial dose rate grid.
+This GSSA Coompana Doserate Grid Geodetic has a cell size of 0.00083 degrees (approximately 86m) and shows the terrestrial dose rate of the Coompana, SA, 2015.
+The data used to produce this grid was acquired in 2015 by the SA Government, and consisted of 286817 line-kilometres of data at a line spacing between 200m and 400m, and 80m terrain clearance.

 • Categories